-findSomethingId (self, tbl, whereclause, insert_values, race_hook=None, autoCreate=True)
+findSomethingId (self, tbl, whereclause, insert_values, race_hook=None)

-Find (using whereclause) or add (using insert_values) a row to table, and return the resulting ID.
-If autoCreate == False, we will not automatically insert the row.
+Find (using C{where clause}) or add (using C{insert_values) a row to C{table}, and return the resulting ID.

-'''

 hashColumns (args)

-'''

 Hash the given values in a consistent manner: None is represented as xf5, an invalid unicode byte; strings are converted to utf8; and integers are represented by their decimal expansion.
 The values are then joined by '0' and hashed with sha1.